-Washington state shields people seeking abortion, trans care
+Washington, Minnesota become trans refuges, shield abortions

 Clinics in Washington have reported 138 more abortions per month since the court decision than in the months before it.

+“All of us are living our daily lives, trying to simply find space to be who we are, to love who we love, to exist in our schools, to exist peacefully in our families, just find a space for us to be whole,” said Finke, Minnesota’s first openly transgender legislator.

 Washington’s new law is among a handful of related measures passed by the Democrat-led Legislature this session and signed by the governor Thursday.

 Inslee also signed a bill preventing out-of-pocket costs for abortions under health insurance plans regulated by the state Insurance Commissioner’s Office and a measure increasing consumer protections around how companies collect, share and sell health data including from period-tracking apps.

 Another bill specifically protects health care providers from disciplinary action for performing legal abortion or gender-affirming care in the state.